 That doesn’t concern me unduly.

-What does concern me are the ones I do where the organisations have been paying someone else to keep this paperwork up to date, be it a national organisation or an independent HR specialist.
+What does concern me are the ones I do where the organisations have been paying someone else to keep this paperwork up to date, be it a national organization or an independent HR specialist.
 When the contract and handbook aren’t up to date, then it really is professional negligence to act as if they are.

 Recent examples of out of date areas